lin1000/codepath-project2-NYT-article-search/README.md

 1. Where is the better plance to implement AsyncTask which include OkHttpClient network operations?
 I was using option 2 in last assignment; however I found the doInBackground operations in my Ansy task will be reused in in different activity.
 This time I try the option 1; after that, I realized that when I try to reapint (or notify) UI changes it introduced a piece of coupling code related to my Activity.
 That make me feel option 2 is not a right way to do.
 Anyone have some suggestion on how to better use of Async task?
 Thank you so much.
   (option 1) To create a client (e.g. NYTClient) and then crate a static inner class to extends AsyncTask?
   (option 2) To create a static inner class to extends AsyncTask at the Activity class.

+ [Resolved] In the end , I leveraged the asynchronous OkHttpClient to keep the UI coupling call in the Activity class.
+In the mean time , I wrapped the complexity of OkHttpClient, Request Builder,HttpUrlBuilder, and New York Times API parameters in NYTClient to decouple (also increase reusability) the networking code with UI code.

 ## Open-source libraries used